x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

-Through this data, we can predict where people will be at a certain time given the initial conditions, and also potentially reconstruct the maze (i.e., potentially wider walls in the areas to facilitate traffic flow and lessen density).
+Through this data, we can predict where people will be at a certain time given the initial conditions, and also potentially reconstruct the maze (i.e., if construction material allows, potentially widen walls in the areas to facilitate traffic flow and lessen density).
 This data is also useful in the event of an emergency, as we can focus our efforts